Mezzo-Labs-Limited/m1-data-layer-mapping/APP_README.md

 ```

 ## Implementation
-The following provides a list of the variables required (and variable syntax) for ALL SCREENS on the native app platform:
+The following provides a list of variables required (and variable syntax) for ALL SCREENS on the native app platform:

-#### `emailToken` - Email ID Token (Mulesoft-generated)
-This field returns the tokenized output value of the user's email address.
-Tokenization is done in Mulesoft.
-The value to populate here should be the tokenized email address value only, without any prefixes or suffixes.
-If the user is not logged in, populate the variable with the null value (string): `"null"`.

 #### `emailHash` -	Email ID Hash
 This field returns the hashed output value of the user's email address, using the same hashing algorithm as the Salesforce account (SHA-256).
 The value to populate here should be the SHA-256 hashed email address value only, without any prefixes or suffixes.